St Francis Xavier Church, Liverpool

 St Francis Xavier's Church is a Roman Catholic church in Salisbury Street, Everton, Liverpool, Merseyside, England.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It is an active parish church in the Archdiocese of Liverpool and the Pastoral Area of Liverpool North.
-It is staffed by the Society of Jesus.

 History

-The Jesuits (members of the Society of Jesus) who staff St Francis Xavier's church have had a presence in Liverpool since the late sixteenth century.
+The Jesuits (members of the Society of Jesus) staffed St Francis Xavier's church from its foundation until Easter 2023.

 In 1840 the laymen who formed the Society of St Francis Xavier decided at a meeting in the Rose and Crown pub, Cheapside, that, as the number of Roman Catholics in Liverpool was growing rapidly, a new church was needed.
 The foundation stone was laid in 1842 and Joseph John Scoles was appointed as architect.
 Scoles went on to design the Church of the Immaculate Conception, Farm Street in London, St Ignatius Church in Preston, and was the father of Ignatius Scoles, SJ, who designed St Wilfrid's Church also in Preston.
 The church opened on 4 December 1848.
 The spire was added in 1883.
 The church had been designed to hold 1,000 people but this proved to be insufficient for the congregation and in 1888 an additional chapel, the Sodality Chapel designed by Edmund Kirby, was opened.
 In 1898 the wall dividing the Sodality Chapel from the main part of the church was demolished.

 The church contains outstanding examples of Victorian statuary and many fittings, including work by Conrad Dressler.
 It has a collection of Victorian and early 20th century vestments, which are complemented by the addition of modern banners and vestments designed by Sr Anthony, SND, and made by David Pegler of the Metropolitan Cathedral's embroidery studios.
 In 2007 a shrine to St Mary del Quay – named after the first (1207) chapel in Liverpool – was unveiled at the rear of the Lady Chapel to commemorate the 750th anniversary of the granting of Liverpool's charter by King John.